-- 3.1 The length of the manuscript should not exceed 20 pages including the abstract, tables, figures, references, and appendices (when exceeding this limit, 10,000 KRW per extra page needs to be paid by the author). - 3.2 Manuscripts should be prepared with the MS Word using A4-size paper setting and followed the Style Guide of this journal. - 3.3 The left and right margins should be 4.2 cm; the top and bottom margins 5.1 cm; the top and bottom headers 4.2 cm. - 3.4 The line spacing of the title, the main text, and the reference list should be set to 14.5-point, while that of the abstract should be set to 12.5-point, and footnotes should be set to 10-point. - 3.5 The main text should be in 10-point Times New Roman font and the letter spacing should be 100% in 0.1-point narrow spacing. - 3.6 The abstract of a manuscript should be composed of approximately 160 words and include the purpose, research method, and results of the study.
+- 3.1 The length of the manuscript should not exceed 20 pages including the abstract, tables, figures, references, and appendices (when exceeding this limit, 10,000 KRW per extra page needs to be paid by the author). - 3.2 Manuscripts should be prepared with the MS Word using the A4-size paper setting.
+(If you are using the latest version of MS Word, save the manuscript in the "Word 97-2003 document" format.) - 3.3 The left and right margins should be 4.2 cm; the top and bottom margins 5.1 cm; the top and bottom headers 4.2 cm. - 3.4 The line spacing of the title, the main text, and the reference list should be set to 14.5-point, while that of the abstract should be set to 12.5-point, and footnotes should be set to 10-point. - 3.5 The main text should be in 10-point Times New Roman font and the letter spacing should be 100% in 0.1-point narrow spacing. - 3.6 The abstract of a manuscript should be composed of approximately 160 words and include the purpose, research method, and results of the study.
 It is not recommended that it includes citations. - 3.7 The title of a manuscript should not exceed two lines. - 3.8 The subheadings should be numbered in the following manner: 1.
 1.1.
 1.1.1.
 (The author should note that the numbering should not go further than the third level.) - 3.8 Detailed specifications for the manuscript format are as follows.